(function(x) x + 1)(5)

 (function(x) function(y) x + y)(3)(4)

-#> [1] 7The second example is currying: a two-argument function written as a function that returns a function. function(x) function(y) x + y takes x, then returns a new function that takes y and adds them.
-You saw this pattern in Section 7.4 and Section 18.4; now you see where it comes from.
+#> [1] 7The second example is currying: a two-argument function rewritten as a function that returns a function. function(x) function(y) x + y takes x, then returns a new function that takes y and adds them.
+This is the same pattern from Section 7.4 and Section 18.4.
+It has a name and a history.

 R can do this because Ihaka and Gentleman gave it Scheme’s lexical scoping (Section 2.5).
-When the inner function function(y) x + y executes, it looks up x in the environment where it was created, not where it was called.
-That is precisely what lambda calculus requires: a variable refers to the nearest enclosing abstraction that binds it.
+When the inner function function(y) x + y executes, it looks up x in the environment where it was created, not where it was called, which is precisely what lambda calculus requires: a variable refers to the nearest enclosing abstraction that binds it.
+Java added lambda expressions in 2014, C++ in 2011, and Python’s lambda is restricted to a single expression.
+R has had full, unrestricted lambdas since 1993 – not as an added feature, but as the foundation.

 Exercises